hansake/Whitesmiths-C-compiler/compiler/ccpm80_bin/README.md

 for the different compiler phases and utilities with the CP/M specific libraries.
 For installation see the description in the file "instal.doc".

-I got a mail from P.J.
-Plauger giving limited rights to use the software at no cost provided that it is not used commercially.

 The installation and compilation of a simple program (echo.c) has been tested in a simulated CP/M environment using Z80pack cpmsim:
 [udo-munk/z80pack: A Zilog Z80 and Intel 8080 systems emulation](https://github.com/udo-munk/z80pack).